jdeschamps/EMU-guide/README.md

 ##### Plugin

 While EMU is a Micro-Manager plugin, it also loads its own plugins: user interfaces.
 These UIs need to be implemented in agreement with EMU classes and plugin system.
-Once compiled into a .jar file, the plugin must be placed under the EMU folder in Micro-Manager.
+Once compiled into a .jar file, the plugin must be placed under the EMU folder in Micro-Manager (C:/Path/to/MicroManager/EMU/).

 ##### Settings, properties and parameters